$G$-torsors on perfectoid spaces: Reduction of structure group to open subgroups

-for some $i\in I$.
-We now use: \begin{Lemma} Let $A$ be a $p$-adically complete flat $K^+$-algebra such that $A\tf$ is a smooth affinoid $K$-algebra.
+\begin{Lemma} Let $A$ be a $p$-adically complete flat $K^+$-algebra such that $A\tf$ is a smooth affinoid $K$-algebra.
 Let us assume for simplicity that $\Omega^1_{A[\frac{1}{p}]|K}$ is finite free.
-Then there is $t\geq 0$ such that for any $p$-adically complete $K^+$-algebra $R$ and any homomorphism of $K^+$-algebras
+Then there is a $t\geq 0$ such that for any $p$-adically complete $K^+$-algebra $R$ and any homomorphism of\, $K^+$-algebras